 The dramatic and performance arts were also strong, and also spearheaded by Makerere’s English department, through its theater troupe, the Makerere Free Travelling Theatre.
 Students wrote plays for the troupe, and traveled around Uganda and East Africa, performing these in the languages of each region.
 On occasion, they performed plays by European playwrights, either in English — such as Anton Chekov’s “The Bear” — or in Swahili, like the translation of Shakespeare’s “Julius Caesar” by former Tanzanian President Julius Nyerere.
 The troupe was popular in Uganda, receiving a warm welcome in the different regions where it performed.

 The visual arts gained in prominence as well.
 The Nommo Art Gallery — the oldest in Kampala — was built in 1964, and the Makerere Art Gallery in 1968.
 Here too, Makerere played an important role, especially via its department of fine arts (known today as the Margaret Trowell School of Industrial and Fine Arts), which educated some of East Africa’s greatest visual artists.
-The Kenyan artists Elimo Njau and George Maloba, and the Tanzanian artist Sam Ntiro were students.
+The Kenyan artists Elimo Njau and Gregory Maloba, and the Tanzanian artist Sam Ntiro were students.
 Maloba’s legacy in Uganda is, most famously, the Independence Monument, a statue constructed for Uganda’s liberation, which remains in Kampala’s bustling city center.

 Kampala’s role as a cultural center stems from its uniqueness in postcolonial Africa.
 Different races interacted relatively freely, though this rarely transcended elite class boundaries.
 For someone like Ngugi, whose family had felt the direct effects of British colonial violence through the state of emergency declared in reaction to the Mau Mau uprising in Kenya, Kampala would have been a physical and intellectual haven.